tomrusteze/esphome-esp-now/README.md

   - Now configure the light node to also connect to this WiFi channel using the substitution:
 ```
 substitutions:
-  devicename: ball_1
+  devicename: light
   wifichannel: "7"
 ```
-  - Find the MAC address of the light node and write it in the hub where you initialize the light:
+  - Find the MAC address of the light node and write it in the hub in its substitutions:
 ```
-    uint8_t light_address_1[6] = {0xff,0xff,0xff,0xff,0xff,0xff};
+substitutions:
+  devicename: hub
+  light_address_1: "{0xff,0xff,0xff,0xff,0xff,0xff};"
 ```
 - Flash the two devices, try looking at the log first to see if it works.